 Below are five movies that should be able to appease both those who typically like romantic movies, as well as those who don’t.
 No matter your status, identity, or gender, you may be a female who hates so-called “cheesy” Lifetime movies, a guy who really digs the Bourne movies, or you could be into witty indie flicks.
 No matter what you’re into, you’ll find something redeemable, and dare I say it, worthwhile here.
 And if you don’t, comment (and tell me why)!
 Great romantic movies have substance and something we can all get into, whether we admit it or not.
 So want to see a romantic movie that’s also a great movie?
 Take your pick of the five on my list:

 When Harry Met Sally

-Probably more comedy than romance Knocked Up is but it’s still definitely a romantic comedy.
-Written and directed by Judd Apatow the film centers on a slacker and a media mover and shaker who have a one-night stand, get pregnant, and then decide to keep the baby.
+Probably more comedy than romance Knocked Up, written and directed by Judd Apatow, centers on a slacker and a media powerhouse who have a one-night stand, get pregnant, then decide to keep the baby.
 It’s a film that has a biting wit, well-planned story, and an unconventional lead.
-Apatow wrote it for Seth Green due to the fact that Seth Green wasn’t your average leading man.
-Apatow thought to himself, “No one is going to cast this dude as the lead.
+Apatow wrote it for Seth Rogan because he considered him the antithesis of the average leading man.
+Apatow reportedly said to himself, “No one is going to cast this dude as the lead.
 I should cast him as the lead.”
-Needless to say, it’s worked out for everyone involved.
+Needless to say, it worked out great for everyone involved.

 500 Days of Summer

-Set aside any preconceived notions or preconceptions you have of it Love Actually is a great movie.
-It is!
-The characters are all really well-defined, their stories all build to a satisfying climax, and ultimately it’s really well-crafted.
-Written and directed by Tony Curtis, ultimately this film is about more than romance, its about how it takes all types to make the world turn.
+Set aside any preconceived notions or preconceptions you have about it, Love Actually is A Great Movie.
+The characters are all really well-defined, their stories all build to a satisfying climax, and it’s just really well-crafted and well-executed.
+Written and directed by Tony Curtis, ultimately this film is about more than romance, it’s about how it takes all types to make the world turn.

 Grab That Gig: Work-Grabbing Tricks for Filmmakers